 For more information on the BC OneCard program, please visit the BC Libraries website.

 If your library card is lost or stolen, please report it to the library immediately, in order to prevent your card from being used by someone else.
 Any material borrowed using your card is your responsibility until the card is reported missing.
-Your first replacement card is provided at no charge.
-Subsequent replacement cards are available for a $2.00 fee.
+There is no charge for replacement library cards.

 If you have forgotten to bring your library card with you to the library and would still like to borrow library material, simply present a piece of identification to a staff member at the checkout desk.